polylogyx/platform-docs/Alerts/Readme.md

     For rule-based alerts severity values are none, info, warning, and critical.
 For alerts based on the Threat Intel data, severity values are low, medium, and high.
 3. Click Intel Data for an alert to view the source data based on which the alert was generated.
 4. Click Alerted Entry for an alert to view the event associated with the alert.
 5. Optionally, use the Search field to filter alerts based on a criteria.
-(NEED SPECIFICS)

 Investigating Alerts
 --------------------